“Winning Body Language” focuses on the emotions that your gestures generate and what they communicate to the audience and the people around them.

 Mark Bowden says that at the level of the eyes and the temples we have the thought plane.

 Gesticulating from this area near our head will put a mental strain on our words.

 But if we move our hands wide apart, it will seem agitated and crazy

 The author then speaks a bit about the significance of gesticulating on the left or right plane.

 He says that for most people the right hand is connected to the left side of the brain and to cognitive thoughts and the other way around.

-Telling someone to imagine something with our right hand works better and using your right hand for multiplication tables will make it easier to follow them.
+Telling someone to imagine something with your right hand works better and using your right hand for multiplication tables will make it easier to follow them.

-Mark Bowden says that gesticulating above our head will give our message an elated, over the top feeling.
+Mark Bowden says that gesticulating above our heads will give our message an elated, over-the-top feeling.